Accidents with Uninsured Motorists

 Personal coverage for underinsured and uninsured drivers is a possibility but, of course, that has to be secured on your own insurance prior to the accident.
 It is something to think about if you are looking to protect yourself from the negligence of others moving forward.

 It is illegal to drive without insurance because it can be difficult for victims to be compensated fairly.
 That said, each situation is unique.
 A Bucks County personal injury attorney at Kardos, Rickles & Hand will work with you for the best possible outcome, whether that is through the liable driver or your insurance company.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.